About Pack 99

 If this all sounds like an exciting adventure for your family, then join the Scouting movement today!

-The easiest way to join is to meet us at the School Night for Scouting on September 13, 2018, during the Ellsworth Elementary Ice Cream Social.
+The easiest way to join is to meet us at our School Night for Scouting on September 12, 2019, during the Ellsworth Elementary Ice Cream Social.
 Our Pack will have a table set up and current Scouts and adult partners will be available to answer your questions and help you complete the application form.

 You may also submit your application online, and the Pack will process you in right away.